Michigan’s Cell Phone Use and Driving-While-Texting Laws

 Proposed Distracted Driving Laws in Michigan

 The lack of clarity concerning hands-free technology has prompted lawmakers to introduce bills that would expand on existing Michigan cell phone laws.
-There are currently three bills pending in the Michigan House of Representatives that seek to amend Michigan’s anti-texting law and Kelsey’s Law.
+Currently distracted driving pending legislation includes:

 Local Distracted Driving Ordinances